thepaperpilot/thepaperpilot.github.io/site/garden/leftism/index.md

 ### Marxism-Leninism

 Marxist-Leninists believe the way towards communism - a classless, stateless, moneyless society - requires a transitionary phase called the "dictatorship of the proletariat".
-This involves a revolutionary vanguard party seizing control of the state to protect against counter-revolutionary forces and reorganize society along socialist lines.
+This involves a revolutionary vanguard party seizing control of the state to protect against counter-revolutionary forces, teach the underlying theories behind communism, and reorganize society along socialist lines.
 The vanguard party will typically do so by taking advantage of a crisis brought on by the contradictions of capitalism.
 As material abundance is achieved and exploitation becomes structurally impossible, the state will "wither away," giving rise to communism.

 Examples of MLism include the Soviet Union and other 20th century communist movements.